(KVE 301) Unit 3: Understanding Harmony in the Family and Society

 While respect focuses on valuing individuals, differentiation emphasizes the unique qualities that make each person distinct.
 Both concepts are important in fostering understanding and collaboration in relationships, but they serve different purposes.

-The other salient values in relationship
+The other salient values in a relationship

 In addition to trust (Vishwas) and respect (Samman), there are several other important values that help build strong and healthy relationships.
 Here are some salient values, explained with examples: